rafiddewan/JumpIn/README.md

 would interact
 - DesignDecisions.txt:A text file explaining the reasoning behind certain decisions made when creating the game such as why certain data structures and data types were used
-- UserManual.txt: A text file which goes deeper into the premise of the game as well as explaining how to play the game and includes a legend explaining the meaning of the symbols on the board
+- UserManual.pdf: A text file which goes deeper into the premise of the game as well as explaining how to play the game and includes a legend explaining the meaning of the symbols on the board

 ## Known Issues